-Nanny with own child, what are the benefits?
+Nanny with their own children - What are the benefits?

-Should we hire a Nanny who wants to bring her own child with her to work?
+Should you hire a Nanny who wants to bring her own child with her to work?

 The initial idea of hiring a Nanny who wishes to have her own child with her at work can evoke mixed emotions.
 As with any decision, there are good points and also points that may require further consideration.